 The interactive graph is created by using Mathematica from Wolfram using a CDF technology

-Model with technological change and with growth of the population
+The model with technological change and with growth of population

 R.M.Solow, 1956, "Contribution to the Theory of Economic Growth," The Quarterly Journal of Economics, 70, pp.65–94.

 T.W.Swan, 1956, "Economic Growth and Capital Accumulation," Economic Record, 32.